EPITECH-SRS/paas_group3_sujet0/README.md

 * An API (here in NodeJS)
 * A PostgreSQL DB
 * A Redis DB
-* User docker and docker-compose
+* Use docker and docker-compose